 Reactions and properties of aliphatic and aromatic compounds of carbon.
 Considerable emphasis on modern theoretical interpretation of structure and of reaction mechanisms.
 Laboratory: basic techniques and synthetic procedures and modern spectroscopic methods of structure determination; as part of the laboratory experience, each student is required to prepare an independent laboratory project and carry it out under the supervision of the instructor.
 Three class periods and one laboratory period per week.
 (4U) Offered each spring.
 Prerequisite: Chemistry 230.

 First, second, and third laws of thermodynamics; phase and chemical equilibria; electrochemistry; experimental chemical kinetics, mechanisms, photophysics, and theories of chemical reactions.
 Three two-hour combined class and laboratory periods per week.
-Offered each spring.
+Offered every other spring.
 Prerequisite: 1 unit of chemistry, Physics 101 or 102, and Mathematics 110, 113, or 115.

 Molecular biology, bioenergetics, and regulation of cellular processes.
 Metabolism of carbohydrates, lipids, amino acids, and nucleic acids.
 Laboratory experiments investigate metabolism and electron transport utilizing techniques for preparation and purification of enzymes, carbohydrates, and lipids.
 Three class periods and one laboratory period per week.
 (Also listed as Biology 260.)
 Offered each spring.
 Prerequisite: Chemistry 230 and either any college-level biology course or Chemistry 235.

 At the fundamental chemical level, how do cells maintain and extract information from DNA to build and utilize proteins?
 Considerable emphasis on the chemical basis of biological information storage and processing, structure and function of proteins, enzyme catalysis theory, and quantitative analysis of enzyme kinetics.
-Two three-hour combined class and laboratory periods per week.
+Three class periods and one lab period per week.
 (CP) (Also listed as Biology 300.)
 Offered each fall.
 Prerequisite: Chemistry 220, 235, and either any college-level biology course or Chemistry 240.